turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 be able to run a basic rails application.

-Let's install Rails with `gem install rails` and then create a new Rails project with `rails new <application-name>`.
+Let's install Rails with `gem install rails` and then create a new Rails project with `rails new <application-name> --skip-spring`.
 Change into the directory for your new project, and run `rails s` to start up our server.

 Now, in a separate terminal tab or window, ssh to your VPS again (`ssh